Kumahei no Ume

 — the heart of Japan’s premium plum —

-Inoue Umeboshi Foods is a family-run producer specialising in premium plum products branded as Kumahei, made from Kishu Nanko plums, the most esteemed plum variety in Japan.
+Inoue Umeboshi Foods is a long-established producer specialising in premium products made from Kishu Nanko plums, Japan’s most highly regarded plum variety.

-The company cultivates plums in its own orchards and continues to rely heavily on handwork, passing down an agricultural system that has shaped the region’s plum cultivation for over 400 years.
+The company cultivates plums in its own orchards and continues to value hands-on agricultural practices, working within the regional cultivation traditions that have shaped Minabe’s plum production for over 400 years.

 Kishu Nanko Plum

-Kishu Nanko plum is the indigenous plum variety of Minabe, where its cultivation was established in the late Edo period (1603–1868).
+Kishu Nanko plum is the signature plum variety of Minabe, a region where plum cultivation has been established since the Edo period (1603–1868).

-It is valued for its thin skin, small stone, and abundant, tender flesh, and is regarded as one of the finest plum varieties in Japan.
+Valued for its thin skin, small stone, and abundant, tender flesh, it is widely regarded as one of Japan’s finest plum varieties.

-Strict grading standards and carefully controlled cultivation conditions ensure a level of quality that is difficult to replicate elsewhere.
+Strict cultivation and selection standards ensure a level of quality that is difficult to replicate outside the region.

-Inoue Foods works exclusively with Kishu Nankō ume, continuing the local cultivation practices that have shaped the region’s plum production over generations.
+Inoue Foods focuses on Kishu Nanko plum, continuing the local cultivation traditions that have shaped Minabe’s plum production over generations.

 Estate orchards and a historic agricultural system